smatechnologies/opcon-advanced-training/docs/Multi Instance Exercise 3.md

 ### Summary

-Modify the Property Sets created in Exercise 1 to have properties with non-unquie fist values to produce schedules with $#### at the end of the name.
+Modify the Property Sets created in Exercise 1 to have properties with non-unique fist values to produce schedules with $#### at the end of the name.

 ### Instructions